Innmind/documentation/docs/philosophy/oop-fp.md

 The big advantage is that you can compose them _locally_ depending on your needs (1).
 {.annotate}

-1. As opposed to the inheritance approach where you're limited by the statically defined combinations exposed
+1. As opposed to the inheritance approach where you're limited by the statically defined combinations exposed.

 Innmind heavily uses composition to adapt behaviours locally and allows you to compose the base implementations the way you wish.